Soban-Abbas/20-days-js-challenge/day3/readme.md

-- 7 git log --oneline
+- 7 git log --oneline (it show the all commit made in that repo )